Plants and Animals

 Natural communities are not listed in order of frequency of occurrence, but are rather derived from the full set of natural communities, organized by Ecological Group.
 In many cases, the general habitat descriptions should provide greater clarity and direction to the surveyor.
 In future versions of the Rare Species Explorer, we hope to incorporate natural community fidelity ranks for each taxon.

 This species requires protection of habitat and maintenance of hydrology.
-Prescribed fire may also play a role in maintaining suitable habitat.

 Random meander search covers areas that appear likely to have rare taxa, based on habitat and the judgement of the investigator.